 Negative Effects of Meaningless Work

 Meaningless or pointless work can negatively impact productivity, job satisfaction, and employee engagement levels.
 Employees who are unhappy with their work are more likely to leave their organization to find more meaningful work.
 High turnover causes productivity to decline and lessens employee morale which leads to more turnover.
 Here are some reasons employees find their work to be meaningless.

 - Their values do not match their employer’s values.

 - Many employees have a general idea of what their jobs should be and the tasks involved.
-When they feel they are doing to many tasks that don’t fit this view, their work seems pointless.
+When they feel they are doing too many tasks that don’t fit this view, their work seems pointless.

 - Unfair treatment, such as holding employees to different standards and offering few opportunities for promotions, can make it difficult for employees to find meaning in their work.

-- While most employees understand the risks that may be involved with their work, extreme or needless risk decreases meaningfulness.
+- While most employees understand the risks that may be involved with their work, the extreme or needless risk decreases meaningfulness.